-Interested in an easy craft for the 4th of July?
+Interested in another easy craft for the 4th of July?
 You can follow my tutorial on how to make tissue paper pom-poms for another backdrop option.

 My “serving table” in this case turns out to be a cedar potting bench that my husband made several years ago.
 We were living in a townhome, and he was excited to finally have a garage space for woodworking.

-The banner you see is another PB clearance item I picked up, but this burlap pennant banner also makes a great substitute.
+The banner you see is another PB clearance item I picked up, but any of these banners would also make a great substitute.

 To cover the top of the table, I used a pair of bandanas I bought from Dollar Tree.
-The glass pitcher and mason jar mugs are part of my entertaining staples that work for a variety of small patio parties.
+The glass pitcher and mason jar mugs are part of my entertaining staples that work for various small patio parties.

 The final piece of the puzzle included our patio chair and ottoman.
-I like the pop of color provided by the small throw pillow and wicker basket.
+I like the pop of color the small throw pillow and wicker basket provide.

 The other item masquerading as a throw pillow is my DIY tote bag.
 It’s a very easy beginner sewing project, and you might recognize the fabric I used.